 We tried importing the GRNsight demo files “21-genes_31-edges_Schade-data_input.xlsx” and “21-genes_31-edges_Schade-data_estimation_output.xlsx” into yED version 3.16 using the Excel import wizard.
 They both successfully imported, except that the orientation of the regulators and targets that yED expects for the adjacency matrix is transposed from what GRNsight expects.
 When we transposed the matrix in Excel, it imported correctly.
 This is not seamless, but is a fairly trivial operation for experienced Excel users.
 Note that we originally chose the orientation of the adjacency matrix to match the supplementary data from Lee et al. (2002), from which we derived the network described in Dahlquist et al. (2015).

 We also implemented the export of GRNsight networks into GraphML format, which can also be read by yED. yED-exported GraphML files can also now be read by GRNsight.
 Although GraphML is a standard exchange format for network data, its schema allows for some flexibility in implementation.
 For example, a GraphML file exported from Cytoscape v3.4.0 is not identical to a GraphML file exported from yED v3.16 for the same network, and neither of those is identical to the implementation we settled upon for GRNsight, although we have attempted to maximize compatibility between GRNsight and both yED and Cytoscape.
 With regards to yED, both weighted and unweighted GRNsight-exported GraphML networks can be read by yED, except that yED does not display the node labels.
 This is also an issue when Cytoscape-exported GraphML is imported into yED and has been discussed in a yED online forum.
-The issue is that yED does not treat the node “id” or “name” elements as node labels, but expects this information to be provided in an “y:NodeLabel” element that is not part of the original GraphML specification.
+The issue is that yED does not treat the node “id” or “name” elements as node labels, but expects this information to be provided in a y:NodeLabel element that is not part of the original GraphML specification.
 However, upon import, the node label is present as a data field in the Properties View so the user can access the information and manually set the labels if need be.
 Ironically, the import of node labels is straightforward and successful if the Excel import option is used.
 Similarly, weight values can be accessed in a data field of the Properties View for weighted networks.
 Conversely, GRNsight can read an unweighted network exported as GraphML by yED.
-We wrote specific code to handle the import of the node label from the “y:NodeLabel” element.
+We wrote specific code to handle the import of the node label from the y:NodeLabel element.
 We note that Cytoscape also has issues reading node labels from yED-exported GraphML.

 One take-home message from this is that even with common formats and data standards, implementations vary, preventing seamless interoperability between tools.
-We cannot guarantee that GraphML exported from a different program will be read correctly by GRNsight; any issues that do arise will need to be addressed on a case-by-case basis.
+GraphML standardizes only the representation of nodes and edges and their directions; all other characteristics, such as names, weights, and other values, are left for others to specify.
+Although the flexibility is appreciated, flexibility also facilitates divergence, and that is seen here in the discrepancies in how Cytoscape and yED handle GraphML import and export.
+Thus, we cannot guarantee that GraphML exported from a different program will be read correctly by GRNsight; any issues that do arise will need to be addressed on a case-by-case basis.
 While we performed test-driven development to add the new import/export functionality (the number of tests reported in the manuscript has gone up), we still need to refactor the server code to repurpose the existing tests of the Excel format for the new SIF and GraphML formats (Issue #300, https://github.com/dondi/GRNsight/issues/300).